jcbooth2/gr-soapymimo/README.md

 # gr-soapymimo
 This is an application of using the SoapySDR client API to implement multi-input multi-output (MIMO) antenna communication systems in GNU Radio.
+I plan on making both a source and sink that can utilize multiple types of commercially avaliable SDR boards as a phased array.
 This repository is currently under development and not ready for general use.
-I plan on implementing both a general MIMO source and sink as well as a phased array MIMO source and sink.
+If you have any suggestions or comments please contact me.